dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 C#	C# is a general-purpose, multi-paradigm programming language.
 C# encompasses static typing, strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.
 CDN	A content delivery network (CDN) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 CI/CD	CI/CD or CICD is the combined practices of continuous integration and continuous delivery or continuous deployment.
+Containers	A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing.
+Compliance 	In general, compliance means conforming to a rule, such as a specification, policy, standard or law.
+Compliance has traditionally been explained by reference to the deterrence theory, according to which punishing a behavior will decrease the violations both by the wrongdoer and by others.
+DevOps	DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+Jenkins	Jenkins is an open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+It is a server-based system that runs in servlet containers such as Apache Tomcat.
+Microservices	A microservice architecture – a variant of the SOA structural style – arranges an application as a collection of loosely-coupled services.
+In a microservices architecture, services are fine-grained and the protocols are lightweight.
+The goal is that teams can bring their services to life independent of others
+MISRA C 	MISRA C is a set of software development guidelines for the C programming language developed by The MISRA Consortium.
+Its aims are to facilitate code safety, security, portability and reliability in the context of embedded systems, specifically those systems programmed in ISO C / C90 / C99.
+OLAP	Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
+It can be used to perform complex analytical queries without negatively affecting transactional systems.
+OLTP	OLTP or Online Transaction Processing is a type of data processing that consists of executing a number of transactions occurring concurrently—online banking, shopping, order entry, or sending text messages, for example.
+SCA	Static Code Analysis - One of the capabilities of the CI/CD pipeline.
+Its purpose is to check the code using a predefined set of rules.
+SCA usually is performed between Build and Test stages.
+SOA	In software engineering, service-oriented architecture is an architectural style that focuses on discrete services instead of a monolithic design
+UML	The Unified Modeling Language (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system.

 # Content
 ## Bionic.ai